Tata Steel

-Tata Steel Limited is an Indian multinational steel company, headquartered in Mumbai and part of the Tata Group.
-Formerly known as Tata Iron and Steel Company Limited (TISCO), the company was established on 26 August 1907 in Jamshedpur, where its primary production facilities in India are located.
+Tata Steel Limited is an Indian multinational steel company headquartered in Mumbai and is part of the Tata Group.
+Formerly known as Tata Iron and Steel Company Limited (TISCO), the company was established on 26 August 1907 in Jamshedpur.

-According to industry rankings, Tata Steel was the world's 8th largest producer of crude steel in 2024, with an estimated annual capacity of 35 million tonnes and output of 31.02 million tonnes that year.
-It has a domestic crude-steel capacity of 21.6 million tonnes, making it one of the largest steel producers in India.
+Tata Steel ranked 8th globally in crude steel production in 2024, having an estimated annual capacity of 35 million tonnes and an output of 31.02 million tonnes.
+With domestic crude steel production of 21.6 million tonnes, it is one of India's largest steel producers.

-As of 2024, Tata Steel employed approximately 78,300 people worldwide and operated in 26 countries including key operations in India, the Netherlands, and the United Kingdom.
+As of 2024, Tata Steel employed approximately 78,300 people worldwide and operated in 26 countries, including key operations in India, the Netherlands, and the United Kingdom.